Red Hen Publications

 One of the members of one of my lists reminded us all that Dumbledore tells us in CoS that it is the Heads of House who are responsible for any punishments carried out upon their students.
 If Dumbledore was the Head of Gryffindor House back in 1943 (which I don’t believe), he doesn’t seem to have been able to keep Hagrid from being expelled.
 Either feelings were running far too high at the time to dissuade the Powers That Be, or perhaps I am not talking through my hat when I keep insisting that Albus certainly doesn’t act like any other Gryffindor we’ve met.

-But in any case, as one of the Staff, Albus not only had good reason to already know Hagrid (since you can just tell that Hagrid was the sort of fecklessly fearless child who was ALWAYS blundering into some sort of hot water or other) and to have been absolutely confident that Hagrid had not been in any way responsible for the death of another student.
+In any case, as a member of the Faculty, Albus not only had good reason to already know Hagrid (since you can just tell that Hagrid was the sort of fecklessly fearless child who was ALWAYS blundering into some sort of hot water or other) and to have been absolutely confident that Hagrid had not been in any way responsible for the death of another student.

-I’m not altogether sure that Riddle may not have had a personal grudge against Hagrid, dating from the year earlier.
+I’m not altogether sure that Riddle may not have been nursing a personal grudge which targeted Hagrid, dating from the previous year.

 If you stop and think about it, you will remember that Hagrid’s father died during the previous academic year, leaving the 12/13-year-old boy effectively an orphan.
-The boy also appears to have been left with no remaining human relatives.
+The boy also appears to have been left with no remaining human relatives to take responsibility for him.

-There do not appear to be any wizarding orphanages, and the Ministry was hardly going to send Hagrid to a Muggle one.
-So, in the course of the general flapping over what to do about this situation, who can we think of that is the most likely candidate for having been the one to have stepped forward and make the suggestion that Hagrid be allowed to remain at the school, or in the village, over the previous summer, under the supervision of someone Albus could have talked into obliging (Aberforth, not impossibly, now that I think of it).
-He may have even volunteered to stay about and keep an eye on the situation himself, effectively taking on Hagrid as his ward?
+There do not appear to be any wizarding orphanages, and the Ministry was hardly going to palm Hagrid off on a Muggle one.
+So, in the course of the general flapping over what to do about this situation, who can we think of that is the most likely candidate for having been the one to have stepped forward and make the suggestion that Hagrid be allowed to remain at the school, or in the village, over the following summer, under the supervision of someone Albus could have talked into obliging (Aberforth, not impossibly, now that I think of it).
+He may have even volunteered to stick about and keep an eye on the situation himself, effectively taking on Hagrid as his ward.

 We have never heard Hagrid mention any relatives apart from his dead father and his absent mother (and, nowadays, his younger half-brother).
 But he sure talks about Dumbledore a lot.
 And his gratitude to Dumbledore sounds like it could well be based on something more than Dumbledore’s simply having found him a job inside the wizarding world after he was expelled from school.